Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 In Row 3, here comes the key interactive feature of our dashboard: a date range picker where a user can choose a start date and an end date (Figure 3).

-{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the date range picker looks like" caption="Interactive feature: The date range picker of the dashboard." %}
+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the date range picker looks like" caption="Figure 3.
+Interactive feature: The date range picker of the dashboard." %}

 ```
 dbc.Row([ # row 3